Alice Adams (novel): Plot

 Walter again demands cash from his father (the amount has now risen to $350) without explaining why he needs it, and he again is rebuffed.
-While the events occur at the Adams house, Arthur finally overhears things about Alice that strikes a chord, and her family, including the fact that Virgil Adams has "stolen" from J.A.
+While the events occur at the Adams house, Arthur finally overhears things about Alice, and her family, that strike a chord, including the fact that Virgil Adams has "stolen" from J.A.
 Lamb in setting up a factory with Lamb's secret recipe for glue.

 The dinner is a total disaster since the day is unbearably hot, the food is far too heavy, and the hired servants are surly and difficult to manage.
 That is capped by Virgil's unwittingly acting like his lower-middle-class self, not the well-to-do businessman that his wife and daughter wish him to act like.
 Arthur, still reeling from what he heard about the Adamses earlier in the day, is stiff and uneasy throughout the evening, and Alice feels increasingly uncomfortable.
 By the end of the night, it is apparent to her that he will not come courting again, and she bids him farewell.
 That night, word reaches the family that Walter has skipped town and leaves behind him a massive debt to J.A.
 Lamb, which will have to be paid to keep Walter out of jail.

 The following morning, Virgil arrives at work to see that Lamb is opening his own glue factory on such a huge scale that Adams will not be able to compete, and he never will make enough money to either pay his son's debts or pay off the family's mortgage.

 Virgil confronts Lamb about the situation, works himself into such a state that he collapses, and returns to the same sickbed where he was at the beginning of the book.
 Lamb takes pity on the man and arranges to buy the Adams glue factory for a price sufficient to pay off Walter's debts and the family's mortgage.
 The Adams family takes in boarders to help keep the family afloat economically, and Alice heads downtown to Frincke's Business College to train herself in employable skills so that she can support the family.
 She encounters Arthur on the road and is pleased that their conversation is both polite and brief.
 She calmly accepts that there is no possibility of renewing the romance between them.